brianmcgee/github-dependency-graph-plugin-bug/README.md

 gradle -I init.gradle --dependency-verification=off --no-configuration-cache --no-configure-on-demand :ForceDependencyResolutionPlugin_resolveAllDependencies
 ```

-If you then look in `build/reports/dependency-graph-snapshots` you will not be able to find the spotless gradle plugin dependency
+If you then look in `build/reports/dependency-graph-snapshots` you will not find an entry for `com.diffplug.spotless:com.diffplug.spotless.gradle.plugin:6.25.0`.
-listed above.
 This would imply it's not capturing all the buildscript / plugin dependencies.

+> Note: I've included the build report that I'm seeing